 a) Slow Roast – the sous-vide method.
 Once you start cooking this way, you’ll never go back!
 This is where you use a water bath, set to the exact temperature you want your meat’s internal temperature to reach — for example, you may like 130°F for medium-rare beef, 125°F for pork chops, or 140°F for chicken breast.

-An inexpensive setup is to use an immersion circulator such as an Anova or Sansaire in a Coleman cooler.
-It’s also possible, though it takes more attention, just to keep adding boiling water into the cooler to maintain the right temperature.
+Some Instant Pots have a sous vide function.
+Another inexpensive setup is to use an immersion circulator such as an Anova, Wancle, or Instant in a Coleman cooler, pot, or other container.
+It’s also possible, though it takes more attention, just to keep adding boiling water into a cooler with a thermometer to maintain the right temperature.

 b) Slow Roast – the oven method.
 If you don’t have a sous-vide option, this method works almost as well.
 Just set your oven to its lowest possible setting – often 170°F – and turn on convection if you have it.
 Add salt, pepper, and (optionally) crushed garlic to your meat, and place it on a rack, with a pan on a lower shelf to catch drippings.
-Then either check it from time to time with an instant-read thermometer, or wait until it’s just thawed and insert an oven thermometer.
-Once it reaches your desired internal temperature, take it out and let it rest.
+Then either check it from time to time with an instant-read thermometer, or insert an oven thermometer into the meat once it’s thawed.
+When it reaches your desired internal temperature, take it out and let it rest.

 After you’ve slow-roasted your meat to bring it up to the right internal temperature, let it rest at room temperature, loosely covered in foil, for 10 to 20 minutes.
 This lets the meat fibres reabsorb their juices — you want those juices in the meat, not running over your cutting board.